Research Faculty, Postdoctoral Associates and Staff

-Jerry performs quality control field & labeling inspections for peanuts, soybeans, small grains and turf.
-Collect royalties on VA Ag.
-Exp.
-Station public crop varieties and report to VA Tech Intellectual Properties semiannually.
+Jerry performs quality control field and labeling inspections for peanuts, soybeans, small grains, and turf.
+Collects royalties on Virginia Agricultural Experiment Station public crop varieties and reports to Virginia Tech Intellectual Properties semiannually.

 Brooks Saville, firstname.lastname@example.org, Kentland Farm Research Manager

 John Seago, email@example.com, Research Specialist

 John works in the small grains program.
 John’s primary responsibility is to help gather and analyze data to help the breeders select which lines to advance.